dheerajkhanna02/weather-forecast/README.md

 ## Logging

-The application uses SLF4J for logging.
-Logs are available for authentication status and client registration.
+Developers can utilize the SLF4J logging framework to gather information by leveraging the logger.
+Logs are accessible for tracking authentication status and client registration.